-The impacts of the ongoing COVID-19 pandemic on the Corporation's business are uncertain.
+The residual impacts of the COVID-19 pandemic on the Corporation's business are uncertain.

 On March 11, 2020, the World Health Organization declared the outbreak of COVID-19 a global pandemic.
-In response to the outbreak, governmental authorities in Canada and internationally have introduced various recommendations and measures to try to limit the pandemic, including travel restrictions, border closures, nonessential business closures, quarantines, self-isolations, shelters-in-place, and social distancing.
-The COVID-19 outbreak and the response of governmental authorities to try to limit it are having a significant impact on the private sector and individuals, including unprecedented business, employment, and economic disruptions.
+In response to the outbreak, governmental authorities in Canada and internationally have introduced various recommendations and measures to try to limit the pandemic, including travel restrictions, border closures, non-essential business closures, quarantines, self-isolations, shelters-in-place, and social distancing.
+The COVID-19 outbreak and the response of governmental authorities to try to limit its effects have had a significant impact on the private sector and individuals, including unprecedented business, employment, and economic disruptions.

-Although the Corporation has taken steps to mitigate the impact of COVID-19, the continued presence and spread of COVID-19 nationally and globally could have a material adverse impact on the Corporation's business, operations, financial results and position and prospects, including through employee attrition, disruptions to the Corporation's activities, as well as a deterioration of general economic conditions including a possible national or global recession.
-Due to the speed with which the COVID-19 situation is developing and the uncertainty of its magnitude, outcome, and duration, it is not possible to estimate its impact on the Corporation's business, operations, financial results and position or prospects at this time.
+The presence and spread of COVID-19 nationally and globally could have a material adverse impact on the Corporation's business, operations, financial results, and position and prospects, including through employee attrition and disruptions to the Corporation's activities, as well as a deterioration of general economic conditions including a possible national or global recession.